btray900/jis-CTF/README.md

 ## browser

-Browsing to the webasite on port 80 redirects to a login form.
-A quick sqlmap for parameter injection was not successful.
+Browsing to the website on port 80 redirects to a login form.
+A quick 'sqlmap' for parameter injection was not successful.

 ![Alt text](./login_form.png?raw=true)